elastic/elasticsearch-dsl-py/CONTRIBUTING.md

     python setup.py test
     ````

-   See the README file in `test_elasticsearch` dirctory for more information on
-   running the test suite.

 3. Rebase your changes.
    Update your local repository with the most recent code from the main
-   elasticsearch-py repository, and rebase your branch on top of the latest master
+   elasticsearch-dsl-py repository, and rebase your branch on top of the latest master
    branch.
 We prefer your changes to be squashed into a single commit.

 4. Submit a pull request.
 Push your local changes to your forked copy of the